hanabi/hanabi.github.io/variant-specific/Pink.md

 <br />

-## Violations of Pink Promise That Don't Require a Fix
+## Level 9 - Violations of Pink Promise That Don't Require a Fix

 ### The Pink Play Clue Lie (with multiple 1's)